 - Preheat oven to 450 degrees.

 - Prick bottom and sides of pastry with a fork.
-Line pastry with a double thickness of foil.
+Line pastry with a double thickness of foil and add pie weights.
 Bake for 8 minutes; remove foil.
 Bake for 6 to 8 minutes more or until golden.
 Cool on a wire rack.

 - In a medium heavy saucepan over low heat, whisk together 1 cup of heavy whipping cream, chocolate, granulated sugar, and butter.
 Continue to stir and whisk for about 10 minutes or until chocolate completely melts then remove pan from heat.